Why Ceramic Dental Implants?

-Are Metal Free Dental Implants Better than Titanium Implants?
+Are Ceramic Dental Implants Better than Titanium?

 All-ceramic dental crown placed over an all-ceramic dental implant look and function very much like the natural tooth and they provide a top-to-bottom metal-free teeth replacement solution.
 This eliminates concerns of allergies and biocompatibility issues thereby lessening potential for damage to the immune system and adverse health problems.
 The term ‘bioceramics’ applies to a wide range of materials that, when compared to traditionally used metal implants, are harder and have higher temperature resistance, strength, very high density and excellent resistance to corrosion.
 These properties make ceramics invaluable for use in the oral environment where high temperature, corrosion and constant abrasion is ever present.

-The Benefits of Zirconia Over Metal
+The Benefits of Zirconia Implants vs Titanium

 While most dental implants are made of titanium, materials such as aluminum and vanadium are often alloyed or blended with the titanium which can create issues of allergy, galvanism and potentially impair the immune system in a number of ways.
 When differing metals are placed in the mouth or directly into the jaw bone as with a dental implant, those metals will eventually begin to release by-products from the oxidization process and are then circulated throughout the body.